neomatrix369/awesome-ai-ml-dl/examples/better-nlp/README.md

 - Python 3.7.x or higher
 - Docker (optional)
+- Diskspace: 2-3GB

 ## Installation

 Setup an environment needed to be able to run these programs without having to worry about the dependencies they use.

+Please be aware that even though we are install only a few components, the installation process takes some time (irrespective if you are running in via your local environment or inside a docker container).
+Give it about 15-20 minutes depending on network bandwith and overall machine performance.

 ### Local environment